Qbizinc/data-raven/README.md

 All CSV operators have the following optional parameters:
 * `delimiter` -  The delimiter used to separate values specified in the file refeneced by the `from_` parameter.
 * `hard_fail` - Same as defined above for SQL operators.
-* `fieldnames` - A sequence of column names for CSV file specified in `from_` parameter.
+* `fieldnames` - A sequence of all column names for CSV file specified in `from_` parameter.
 To be used if the specified file does not have column headers.
 * `reducer_kwargs` - Key word arguments passed to the measure reducer function.